-ASU Mid-South awards a limited number of tuition scholarships to award-seeking students who have demonstrated excellence in academic achievement.
+ASU Mid-South awards a limited number of tuition scholarships to eligible, degree-seeking students who have demonstrated excellence in academic achievement.
 Preference is given to Crittenden County residents.
-Scholarships will cover tuition expenses for college-level classes; developmental education classes are not covered.
+Scholarships will cover tuition tuition at the in-district rate.
+Course fees and books are not included.
 To qualify a student must have completed twelve (12) college-level credit hours from an accredited institution with a cumulative GPA of 3.5 or better.

-To be eligible for automatic scholarship renewal after the initial award, students must have completed their developmental math requirements and must earn a 3.0 GPA or better each term with a cumulative 3.5 GPA or better.
+To be eligible for automatic scholarship renewal after the initial award, students must earn a 3.0 GPA or better each term with a cumulative 3.5 GPA or better.